 Scott Howat was appointed by former Governor Charlie Crist to Seminole State's District Board of Trustees for a term beginning Aug.
-17, 2007, and ending May 31, 2011.
-He was reappointed by Governor Rick Scott for a term beginning Sept.
-27, 2011, and ending May 31, 2015.
+17, 2007.
+He was reappointed by Governor Rick Scott for a term beginning December 4, 2015, and ending May 31, 2019.

 Howat brings with him 20 years of experience in education, beginning with his first position as a social studies teacher and baseball coach at University High School.
 In 2002, he was appointed to the position of assistant principal at University by Superintendent Ronald Blocker, serving in that capacity for four years.

 In March 2006, Howat was appointed by Blocker as the senior director of labor and legislative relations for Orange County Public Schools, where he continues to serve.